Sc1entifik/DFK-SummoningSheet/README.md

 	2. Created html files for app.py to render and started styling those files

 IV commit:
-- found and fixed bug in summoning_stat_calculations method which caused inaccurate stats when mutation stats would match on both heros on two or more consecutive gene levels
+- found and fixed bug in summoning_stat_calculations.py _remaining_stats_step method which caused inaccurate stats when mutation stats would match on both heros on two or more consecutive gene levels
+- changed api_pull method in gene_class.py to use id stat instead of normalizedId stat.
+Which fixed an issue when calling the method with a Crystalvale or Serendale 2.0 prefix added to the hero number

 Things to come: